ETERNITY

 Declan Holyoake is unemployed and desperate for work.
 He accepts a mysterious job overseeing servers filled with digital messages from beyond the grave.
 As the true purpose behind the massive collection of data becomes clear, Declan is forced to reckon with the dark changes overwhelming America.

-“The Atheist and the Rapture Button” appears in the short story collection Eternity: The Long and Short of It (2023).
+“The Atheist and the Rapture Button” also appears in the short story collection Eternity: The Long and Short of It (2023).

 The Greenest Pasture | The Athiest and the Raputure Button by William M. Brandon III